rick-thomason/configure-ad/README.md

 - Setup Resources in Azure (Create Domain Controller and Client with the use of Virtual Machines)
 - Set Domain Controller's NIC Private IP Address to Static
 - Set Client's DNS server to Domain Controller's Private IP Address
+- Ensure Connectivity between the Client and Domain Controller
 - Install Active Directory
 - Create an Admin and Normal User Account in Active Directory
 - Join Client to your domain (mydomain.com)